GEEGABYTE1/Cube/README.md

 ## Transaction Function
 - /check_transactions: Allows the user to collect their cube (block) when they have at least 15 transactions under their name.
-- /exit: Exits the current functon the user is in, and returns them to the home page.
+- /exit: Exits the current funciton the user is in, and returns them to the home page.

 ## Base functions
 - /mine: Initializes the mining feature allowing the user to mine their cube (block).